-I lean over and grab my phone from my nightstand and begin to scroll.
-I stop and read a brief article and then scroll some more.
+I lean over, grab my phone from my nightstand, and begin to scroll.
+Then I stop and read a brief article and then scroll some more.
 I notice my mind and heart both starting to race.
 There seems to be an endless amount of information at the fingertips of pregnant mamas nowadays, doesn’t there?
 Women have been birthing babies for thousands of years.
 So why does it all seem, well, so complicated, confusing, and overwhelming?

 The Nervous Anticipation of Childbirth

-The practice of birthing a human has remained largely the same.
+The practice of birthing a human has mainly remained the same.
 Still, the entire process from a woman entering labor to the delivery of her baby in the United States has evolved drastically over the past 100 years.
-While there are still many babies born in their homes or at a birthing center, there has been a significant shift towards hospital births and advancements (albeit a controversial term) in perinatal medical care.
+While many babies are born in their homes or at a birthing center, there has been a significant shift towards hospital births and advancements (albeit a controversial term) in perinatal medical care.

 Uncertainties and questions start to pop up in my mind.
 Will I know when I am in labor?
 Will my water break or will contractions progress?
 Will I labor for hours or be speeding to the hospital like in the movies?
 (As an aside, it was the latter — a wild story for another time!)
 Will I deliver vaginally or by C-section?
 Will she be healthy?
 Will there be complications?

 I abruptly stop myself from jumping straight down the rabbit hole.
 And this, my friends, is where the magic happens.
-I stop, focus on taking long deep breaths, and begin to repeat my adopted affirmation over and over in my mind.
-I could literally feel my tense body relax and calm down, and my nervous escalating thoughts drift away.
-I place my hand on my belly and feel my baby girl moving, full of vitality, in smooth, familiar cadence.
+I stop, focus on taking long deep breaths, and repeat my adopted affirmation repeatedly in my mind.
+I could feel my tense body relax and calm down, and my nervous, escalating thoughts drift away.
+I place my hand on my belly and feel my baby girl moving, full of vitality, in a smooth, familiar cadence.
 I close my eyes and whisper a quiet prayer of gratitude.

 Remaining Calm and Positive is Essential